computerscienceiscool/computerscienceiscool/README.md

 - **MS in Computer Science,** University of Texas at Tyler.

 ### 👯 I’m looking to collaborate on:
 Projects focused on the application of data science to improve nonprofit operations, educational tools, and community engagement through technology.
+Thanks for thinking of me.

 ### 🤝 Let's Connect:
 If you're interested in collaborating or if my skills match a need you have, please don't hesitate to get in touch!